Geometric Structures Induced by Deformations of the Legendre Transform: Symplectic and K a hler Structures in Information Geometry

-This clarifies how, although identical on the cotangent bundle $T^*\mathcal{M}$, the symplectic structure induced by different divergences may differ on $\mathcal{M}\times \mathcal{M}$.
-In particular, while the dually-flat geometry established by Bregman divergences leads to a symplectic form given by $\omega_{\pazocal{D}}=\dd \xi^i \wedge \dd \eta_i$, for $\gamma$-curved geometry the R\'{e}nyi divergence induces the following symplectic form:
+While the dually flat geometry established by Bregman divergences leads to a symplectic form given by $\omega_{\pazocal{D}}=\dd \xi^i \wedge \dd \eta_i$, for $\gamma$-curved geometry the R\'{e}nyi divergence induces the following symplectic form:

-The coefficients of this symplectic form coincide with the metric tensor at Ref.~\cite[Proposition 4]{wong2018logarithmic}, now on the product manifold $\mathcal{M}\times\mathcal{M}$.
+The coefficients of this symplectic form coincide with the metric tensor in Ref.~\cite{wong2018logarithmic} (Proposition 4), this time on the product manifold $\mathcal{M}\times\mathcal{M}$.

-The symplectic form shown in Eq.~\eqref{eq:symplectic_form_Div} is closed, as can be confirmed by a direct calculation leading to $\dd \omega_{\pazocal{D}}=0$.
-This, in turn, implies the local existence of a tautological 1-form via Poincare lemma, as explained in the previous section.
-Similar to the derivation that lead to Eq.~\eqref{eq:symplectic_form_Div}, we define the canonical 1-form $\theta_{p} = \nu_{i}\dd \xi^i$ on $T^{*}\mathcal{M}_p$ and take its pull-back onto $\mathcal{M}\times \mathcal{M}$, yielding
+The symplectic form exhibited in Equation~\eqref{eq:symplectic_form_Div} is closed, as can be confirmed by a direct calculation leading to $\dd \omega_{\pazocal{D}}=0$.
+This, in turn, implies the local existence of a corresponding tautological 1-form via Poincare Lemma, as explained in the previous section.
+Similar to the derivation that led to Equation~\eqref{eq:symplectic_form_Div}, we define the canonical 1-form $\theta_{p} = \nu_{i}\dd \xi^i$ on $T^{*}\mathcal{M}_p$ and evaluate its pull-back onto $\mathcal{M}\times \mathcal{M}$, yielding

-which can be directly identified as the 1-form emerging from connections that describe the projective-flat geometry induced by R\'{e}nyi's divergence.
+This expression, hence, characterizes the 1-form emerging from connections that describe the projective-flat geometry induced by R\'{e}nyi's divergence.